 Going Beyond the Checklist in Emergency Preparedness – Taking Action

 Thu March 11th: 11:00 am-12:30 pm EST

 Caregivers can play a vital role in assisting families living with disabilities as they plan and prepare for disasters.
-In this session, participants gain the knowledge and understanding, especially regarding disability, to encourage families to take action now, before disaster strikes.
-Through an interactive session, military service providers, Extension educators, and caregivers learn essential steps to help build family resilience.
+In this course, participants gain the knowledge and understanding, especially regarding disability, to encourage families to take action now, before disaster strikes.
+Through an interactive course, military service providers, Extension educators, and caregivers learn essential steps to help build family resilience.

 - Identify essential and disability-related items that belong in a family disaster kit

 - Explain the importance of a written family disaster plan